Internet Matters

 What is the sendit app?

-Learn about the sendit app and how companion apps like it can put children at risk.
+The Sendit app and other companion apps put children at risk

 The sendit app has risen in popularity among young people, but just like other anonymous apps, it can put children at risk of exploitation and bullying.
 Learn how sendit and companion apps like it impact teens’ social media experience.